 SilverScript Plus (PDP) Formulary

-In 2023 if you have spent $7400 in expenditures you enter the Catastrophic Phase.
+In 2022 if you have spent $7550 in expenditures you enter the Catastrophic Phase.
 During the Catastrophic Period you will begin to receive significant coverage.
-Silverscript Insurance Company will begin paying approximately 95% of your covered medication expenses.
-You can see if this plan covers your drugs in the Catastrophic Phase by clicking the "Catastrophic" link above the chart.
+SilverScript Plus (PDP) will begin paying approximately 95% of your covered medication expenses.
+You can see if this plan covers your drugs in the Catastrophic Phase by clicking the "Catastrophic" link on the left above the chart.

 |Plan Name:||SilverScript Plus (PDP)|